-A shopper, collector and vintage loving librarian.
+An avid shopper, collector and vintage loving ex-librarian.
 History and books are a passion, so are clothes, old movies, Snoopy, Gene Kelly and heavy rock.
-I know, I know not the most obvious of combinations but there you go!
-I always have about 5 books and about 55 stitching projects on the go at any one time.
+Not the most obvious of combinations but there you go!

 Thursday, 28 July 2016

 Well it’s been a while.
 What can I say?
 Life has been a

 pretty unrelenting steaming pile of poop.
 There I was hoping for a bit of a